faenrandir/a_careful_examination/communications/response-to-facebook-claim-all-originate-with-brodie-part2.md

 * [Malachi in the Book of Mormon](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V51N02_14.pdf) (Dialogue 2018)
 * [Rewriting Eden with the Book of Mormon](https://digitalcommons.usu.edu/etd/7681/) (MA Thesis)

+Finally, there is the issue that as far as I can tell every doctrine found in the Book of Mormon was [well-represented in the early 1800s religious milieu](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/).
+I could understand one or two doctrines and maybe some phrases, but were the ancient American natives having *all* the same theological discussions in *all the same ways* as those in upstate New York in the early 1800s?
+It's not impossible, I suppose, but nor does it seem likely to my mind.

+As an example of this, Callister walks through doctrine that he views as a unique contribution from the Book of Mormon and hence unlikely to have been derived from Joseph or his miliue.
+I walked through [all of his points](https://faenrandir.github.io/a_careful_examination/response-to-callister-bom-manmade-or-godgiven/#where-did-joseph-get-the-doctrine-doctrine) and have shown representation for each of those ideas in the early 1800s, I think.

 > I’ve read a lot of your links (thank you for sharing).

 Thank you for considering.